marco262/my_wiki/data/onednd/class/cleric.md

 ### 10th Level: Divine Intervention

 You can call on your deity or pantheon to intervene on your behalf.
-As a Magic action, choose any Cleric spell of 5th level or lower that doesn't require a Reaction to cast.
+As a [[glossary:Magic]] action, choose any Cleric spell of 5th level or lower that doesn't require a Reaction to cast.
 As part of the same action, you cast that spell without expending a spell slot or needing material components.
 You then can't use this feature again until you finish a [[glossary:Long Rest]].

 ### 12th Level: Ability Score Improvement